YashwanthRaj/The-Complete-Web-Development-Bootcamp/README.md

 ## Bootstrap Components

 One of the main reasons to use bootstrap is the inbuilt components like buttons, cards. carousels etc. We can achieve this by simply adding a bootstrap class.
 When we use margin, the background is not included in it.
 But when we use padding, the background is also extended.

+# Section 12 - Web Design School

+Four pillars of web design - Color Theory, Typography, User Interface Design, User Experience Design.

+### Color Theory

+Science of creating the color pallet for our website.
+Each color will have its own significance and mood setting, which we will take into consideration while designing the website for product or service.
+If we head to [colorhunt.co](http://colorhunt.co) there professionals will have created color pallet that we can use.

+### Typography

+Two families in typography - Serif and San-Serif.
+The fonts have similar effect as the color.
+Each font has its own significance.

+### UI Design

+1. **Hierarchy** - We can establish hierarchy in our design, to denote the text with higher significance/importance.
+2. **Layout** - This is important.
+The structure should be appealing.
+3. **Alignment** - How the elements are aligned in the website.
+4. **White Space** - Empty space that surroundings.
+5.  **Audience** - The design should be focused towards target audience.

+### User Experience Design

+The overall experience of a person using a product such as a website or computer application, especially in terms of how easy or appealing it is to use.

+1. Simplicity
+2. Consistency
+3. Reading Patterns
+4. All Platform design